 Example 3: Humana

-Humana, an insurance carrier, created a fairly simple A/B test that resulted in huge results.
+Humana, an insurance carrier, created a fairly straightforward A/B test with huge results.
 The company had a banner with a simple headline and CTA as well as an image.
 Through A/B testing, the company realized that it needed to change a couple things to make the banner more effective.
 This is the second of two A/B testing examples that reveals one test just isn’t enough.

 They were right.